Think someone else may like this? Share the love!

 Dried vs. Fresh Ramen for Miso Ramen Recipe

-These are dried ramen noodles, though the ones that are fresh are much better.
-But at 2am, which is usually when I’m craving miso ramen, I’ll take the dried kind.
-I’ve also been known to rip open one of those 29 cent instant ramen noodle packages and use the noodles from the package, throwing away the spice pack.
+For this recipe, we’re using dried ramen noodles, though the ones that are fresh are much better.
+But when it’s 2am, the time when I’m usually craving miso ramen, I’ll take the dried kind.
+I’ve also been known to rip open one of those 29 cent instant noodles packages and use the noodles from the package, and just chuck the spice pack.

 One of my favorite brands of dried ramen noodles is Hime.
-It’s pretty easy to find (Amazon even sells it!) and one package will last many, many meals.
-Beware: Japanese ramen noodles fast, because they are thinner than your average Italian dried pasta.
-Read package instructions.
+It’s pretty easy to find (Amazon even sells it!) and one package will last you for many, many meals.
+Beware: Japanese ramen noodles cook fast because they are thinner than your average Italian dried pasta.
+It’s a good idea to read package instructions before cooking.

 Fresh ramen noodles are harder to come by.
-You’ll have to go to an Asian market.
-Look in the refrigerated section.
-You can find fresh ramen sold in bags.
-The next place to look is in the freezer section.
+You’ll have to go to an Asian market and look in the refrigerated section for them.
+Fresh ramen is generally sold in bags.
+If you don’t find them there, the next place to look is in the freezer section.
 Frozen fresh ramen is just as good.
 Tip: Do not salt the water!
 Asian noodles do not need to be cooked in salted water.

 dried noodles for miso ramen recipe